DHTMLX/gantt-docs/data/api/gantt_calculateenddate.md

 @short:calculates the end date of a task

 @params:
-- config	object		the <a href="#configurationobjectproperties">configuration object</a> of a time span
+- config|start_date 	object|Date		either the <a href="#configurationobjectproperties">configuration object</a> of a time span or the start date of the task
+* duration  number  optional, the duration of the task.
+The parameter is required when the first parameter is specified as  <i>start_date</i>

 @returns:
 - end_date	Date	the date when a task is scheduled to be completed